 The increase in coverage does come at a cost.
 Not only do you have to purchase additional hardware, the ‘link’ in the system means that connection speeds suffer as data transfers from your device to the extender then to the router instead of directly to the router at close range.

 While there is a measurable increase in latency, this is negligible compared to connection interruptions incurred by weak or unavailable signal.
 Think about it this way–would you rather have Netflix buffer 10% slower or have it buffer well then stop altogether when you get one of those “Connection Lost” dialog boxes in the middle of a cliffhanger?

 For average web browsing, the decrease in speed is far less of a concern than unavailable or low-quality signal.

-How Far Will it Reach?
+How Far Will It Reach?

-There are a variety of factors that affect wifi reach, from home building materials to the amount of doors, corners, or other electronic devices between the router and the connected device.
+There are a variety of factors that affect wifi reach, from home building materials to the number of doors, corners, or other electronic devices between the router and the connected device.
 Your primary wireless router has a given range under the set of conditions it operates in.

 If you have not upgraded routers in a long time and find your signal only tapers off in the far ends of your house, a new, more powerful router will likely provide all the range upgrade required for your use case.

 If your wireless router has external antennas, the way you orient them can dramatically affect how far the signal reaches.

 Similarly, stashing the router on the floor limits its reach; mount it somewhere on a shelf and you may find that the signal now remains strong even for those days when you want to answer emails in bed.